rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-api-audit-log-in-downstream-clusters.md

 :::

-You can use the `machineSelectorFiles` to deliver the audit policy file to the control plane nodes, and the `machineGlobalConfig` to set the options on kube-apiserver.
+You can use `machineSelectorFiles` to deliver the audit policy file to the control plane nodes, and `machineGlobalConfig` to set the options on kube-apiserver.

-As a prerequisite, you must create a secret or configmap to be the source of the audit policy.
+As a prerequisite, you must create a [secret](../new-user-guides/kubernetes-resources-setup/secrets.md) or [configmap](../new-user-guides/kubernetes-resources-setup/secrets.md) to be the source of the audit policy.

 The secret or configmap must meet the following requirements: